 21. Choose a cool green toned grey for a contemporary look

 We love the modern vibe of this grey living room and the greeny tones would work perfectly if you had a sunny, south-facing room that can take a moody shade.
-To copy the look, choose a grey paint with cooler tones (something like Farrow & Ball's French Gray) and, to further enhance the cool colour, pair it with darker tones and furniture that has clear, sharp black lines.
+To copy the look, choose a grey paint with cooler tones (something like Farrow & Ball's French Gray) and, to further enhance the cool color, pair it with darker tones and furniture that has clear, sharp black lines.
 You can add in some warmth with throws, cushions and rugs.

 22. Highlight alcoves with grey paint

 Use grey paint to highlight alcoves in a living room: it's a neat trick for creating depth in the room, showing off artwork hung on the darker walls and exaggerating the height of the ceiling in the room.
 Light the alcoves with wall or table lamps so that the grey becomes a warmer tone at night.
-Room and furnishings designed by Neptune.

 24. Pick a dramatic grey wallpaper